PawanKumar445/javascript-basics/Notes/Basics.md

  * Primitive Types: String, Number, Boolean, null, undefined, Symbol, BigInt
  *    NOTE: They all holds single value at a time
  * Non Primitive / Reference Types: Array, Objects, Functions
  * Stack Memory: Used By Primitive Types.
-It if accessed/assigned by copy
+It is accessed/assigned by copy
  * Heap Memory: Used by Non Primitive Types.
 It is accessed/assigned by reference